voxelize/voxelize/docs/docs/tutorials/basics/1-create-the-server.md

 A Voxelize server is a very **powerful HTTP based web server** that handles most of the heavy-lifting you see in a Voxelize app, such as world terrain generation and meshing.
 These tasks are done on the server-side in a multi-threaded fashion, so that we can ensure the best user experience on the client-side.

-A server can contain multiple worlds.
-For demonstration purposes, we will only be creating one world for this tutorial called **example**.

 Go to `server/main.rs`:

 ```rust title="test"